Congregation-Manager/Congregation-Manager/README.md

 Usage
 -----

+You can install or develop on this project using both:

+ - Local runtime environment: in this setup the webserver and PHP is installed and run directly on your machine.
+Only services (Postgres, MailHog, etc...) run with Docker containers.
+This setup is especially useful on macOS where using a Docker runtime results in bad performances due to filesystem sync latency with bind mounted volumes.
+ - Docker runtime environment: in this setup both the runtime and services are run on Docker containers.

+### Local runtime environment

+You have to specify your personal configuration in the .env.local file:

+    echo 'DATABASE_URL="postgresql://app_user:ChangeMe@127.0.0.1:5432/app_%kernel.environment%?serverVersion=13&charset=utf8' >> .env.local

+and in the .env.local.test file for the test environment:

+    echo 'DATABASE_URL="postgresql://app_user:ChangeMe@127.0.0.1:5432/app_%kernel.environment%?serverVersion=13&charset=utf8' >> .env.test.local

 There's no need to configure anything to run the application.
 If you have [installed Symfony][symfony_cli] binary, run this command: